Course Type : | Open |

 Business Fundamentals

 This unit introduces students to business basics.
-Students will engage in a comparison of business types, a study of supply and
+Students will engage in a comparison of business types, a study of supply and demand, and an exploration of ethics and social responsibility in business.

 20 hours